kubewarden/helm-charts/CONTRIBUTING.md

 1. Merge the PR.
 This triggers release-drafter
 1. Check that the charts are generally available.
 1. Check that https://github.com/kubewarden/helm-charts/releases is correct.
+1. Create new versioned docs as needed, by merging the automated PR against kubewarden/docs, and triggering Algolia's crawler.

 ## Helm chart repo automation